sAleksovski/react-native-android-widget/docs/docs/primitives/svg-widget.md

 # SvgWidget

 Widget for displaying SVG.
-It supports importing an SVG file, or using an SVG string;
+It supports importing an SVG file, using an SVG string, or a path to network svg file;

 ## Usage